vectra-ai-research/MAAD-AF/README.md

  - Thank you for considering contributing to MAAD-AF!
  - Your contributions will help make MAAD-AF better.
  - Join the mission to make security testing simple, fast and effective.
- - There's ongoing efforts to make the source code more modular to enable easier contributions.
+ - There's an ongoing efforts to make the source code more modular to enable easier contributions.
- - Continue monitoring this space for updates on how you can easily incorporate new attack modules into MAAD-AF.
+ - Submit a PR to the main branch to contribute to MAAD-AF.

 ### Add Custom Modules
  - Everyone is encouraged to come up with new attack modules that can be added to the MAAD-AF Library.